lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

     Tags: public key, private key, elliptic curve

 I've been wondering about the relationship between Bitcoin public and private keys.
-I've seen the [`Q = dG` explanation][so] but it leaves out a few too many details for my tastes.
-This post describes how to derive a public key from a private key with conrete, runnable C code.
+I know they are [Elliptic Curve DSA (ECDSA)][wiki:ecdsa] key pairs, and I've seen the [`Q = dG` explanation][so] on a few sites, but it leaves out many details.
+Figuring it out seems like a good learning opportunity so this post describes how to derive a public key from a private key with conrete, runnable C code.

+[wiki:ecdsa]: http://en.wikipedia.org/wiki/Elliptic_Curve_DSA "Wikipedia: Elliptic Curve DSA"
 [so]: http://stackoverflow.com/questions/12480776/how-do-i-obtain-the-public-key-from-an-ecdsa-private-key-in-openssl "Stack Overflow: Public Key from Private Key"

 <!-- more -->